 Many businesses will find themselves with tax arrears, as paying them off is often deprioritised in favour of other running costs.
 However, doing so is likely to impact cash flow and can worsen your relationship with HMRC.
 If you are falling behind with your business’ payments to HMRC, you may be able to relieve some of the pressure through a Time to Pay Arrangement (TTP).

 What can you use a Time to Pay Arrangement for?

 A TTP can be used for the repayment of any tax arrears, or upcoming payments you won’t be able to cover.
 These can include corporation tax, VAT, PAYE and income tax.
-In concept, a TTP is designed to alleviate the pressure by spreading the costs of repaying your debt over a period of time.
+In concept, a TTP is designed to alleviate the pressure by spreading the costs of debt repayment over a longer period.

 Do I qualify for a Time to Pay Arrangement?

 Any business can apply for a TTP, regardless of whether you’re a sole trader, a partnership, limited company or limited liability partnership (LLP).

 Whether or not you’ll qualify for a TTP depends largely on why you’ve not paid your HMRC bill.
-If you’re able to pay your tax but are refusing to, then it’s very unlikely a TTP application would be accepted.
+If you’re able to pay your tax but are refusing to, then it’s unlikely a TTP application would be accepted.
 If, however, you’re unable to pay your bill, then HMRC is more likely to consider and approve the application.

 What you need to know before applying

 HMRC will consider all applications for a TTP.
-For a greater chance of having your application approved, you should approach HMRC before your bill is due.
+For a higher chance of having your application approved, you should approach HMRC before your bill is due.
 It also helps you avoid fines associated with filing taxes late, which could happen if you apply after your billing due date.